Kotzmik/AWS-Jekyll/README.md

 {wykonanie krok po kroku}

 ## Work in progress:
-I'm working on a web editor for the site using AWS Lambda, Cognito and API Gateway.
+I'm working on a serverless web editor for the site using AWS Lambda, Cognito and API Gateway.

 ### Files: